 Example: My friend has a fantastic job, one that I sometimes wish I had.
 I’d probably be better off, or so I thought.
 However, my brother said to me, “The grass is always greener.
 Your current job pays well enough and it has flexible hours, so be content with that.”

-The Origin Of “The Grass Is Always Greener”
+The Origin of ‘The Grass Is Always Greener’

-What does this idiom mean?
-The grass is always greener on the other side is a metaphor that involves two sides of grass with a fence in between them.
-The grass on one side represents things that a person already has and has grown accustomed to, hence the “grass” on this side appears bland and boring.
-On the other side of the fence is “greener grass,” which represents a person’s idea of something that looks newer and fresher than what they already have; hence this grass looks more interesting and exciting.
+This expression is a metaphor involving two sides of grass, and oftentimes a fence is in between them.
+On one side, the grass represents what a person already has—things they have grown accustomed to.
+Hence the ‘grass’ on this side appears bland and boring.
+However, on the other side of the fence is ‘greener grass,’ which represents a person’s idea of something that looks newer and better than what they currently have; hence this grass appears more interesting and exciting.

 ‘The grass is always greener on the other side of the fence,’ and to Michael Strange the attraction of the city seemed far more desirable than the peaceful quiet of Security, Mass.